Why invest in bonds?

 • All this while, the coupon rate remains at 5%.

-To recap, the NAV (the market value of the bond fund) reflects the trades made on the bonds that make up this key trillion-dollar market.
-But importantly, these price movements have zero impact on the $1,000 face value or your coupon payments — with those flows reflected in the income that you receive via your bond fund.
-You will get the principal and coupons all back unless there are bonds that default.
+But importantly, these price movements have zero impact on the $1,000 face value or your coupon payments ā€” with those flows reflected in the income that you receive via your bond fund.
+You will get the principal and coupons all back unless there are bonds that default.Ā Ā

-Active bond fund managers also take advantage of these mispricings in the market.
-For example, say the bond price is down to $950.
-If you buy it now and hold to maturity, you get $1,000 back.
-The bond also comes with the coupons that you are now entitled to as the asset owner.
-If the annual coupon is 6% at par or $60, and the bond matures that at the end of that same year, you get a rough 6.3% yield by buying the bond at $950.
-At the point of the bond maturity, you would get a total of $1,060 by year-end off an investment of $950.
-This is the value that active fund managers bring to portfolio management, especially in volatile times like these.
+Assuming the annual coupon is 6% at par or $60, and the bond matures at the end of that same year, this would mean a rough 6.3% yield by buying the bond at $950.
+At bond maturity, the bondholder would receive a total of $1,060, from an investment of $950.
+This is the value that active fund managers bring to portfolio management, especially in volatile times.

 The life of a bond

-The bond funds that Endowus invests in are already managed by managers that have passed our screening.
-Their job is to execute this active management effectively, generating slightly better returns from exploiting market mispricings than solely holding bonds to maturity.
-At the minimum, they should generate at least the YTM over the duration of the bond fund.
+To you, a portfolio managerā€™s job is to execute this active management effectively, generating slightly better returns from exploiting market mispricings than solely holding bonds to maturity.
+At the minimum, they should generate at least the yield-to-maturity over the duration of the bond fund.Ā

-But more importantly, what matters are your realised returns.
-It is what you've already earned right when i) the coupon has been paid out; or ii) you've sold the bond at a higher price and realised the gain; or iii) it's matured and you get back your principal.
+More importantly, what matters are investorsā€™ realised returns.
+It is what you've already earned right when the coupon has been paid out, sold the bond at a higher price and realised the gain, or the bonds matured and you get back your principal.Ā

 Disclaimers